amranidev/ajaxis/README.md

 Classes   |  Action
 --------- |  ------------------------------------------------
-create    |  Show the form for creating a new resource edit      |  Show the form for editing the specified resource delete    |  Show delete confirmation message display   |  Display the specified resource
+create    |  Show the form to create a new resource edit      |  Show the form to edit a specified resource delete    |  Show delete confirmation message display   |  Display a specified resource

 ##### Example #####